knutinator/spoon-planner/README.md

 ## Additional Manual testing

-Automated testing was considered, but eventually I chose manual testing, since the scope of this project is quite small at the moment.
 Apart from the User Story testing described above, the following manual tests were performed:

 - While logged out, I tried accessing all of the separate URL:s in the app, to make sure that a user cannot use any of the functions unless logged in.